8 Thalasso Spas in Europe For Deep Renewal

 FAQ

-What does a typical thalasso programme include?
+What does a typical Thalasso programme include?

 Thalasso treatments are typically tailored after an initial medical check-in, using a health questionnaire and the guest’s chosen focus.
 It commonly includes few individual treatments per day, for example: seawater baths and showers, body wraps with algae and marine mud, inhalations, massages, and other therapies.
 Plus physical activity, such as aqua fitness in a seawater pool, movement sessions, and climate walks in the sea-spray zone along the coast.